codio/site/source/docs/ide/tools/guides/auto-open.html.md

 You can automatically perform any of the following actions when a section is shown

 - Open or close files
-- Open or close a Preview
+- Open or close a Preview (including external websites)
 - Open or close a Terminal window
 - Run a terminal command in the background